djavan-bertrand/JCVD/README.md

 Here is a list of known TODOs.
 If you think an improvement is missing, feel free to [open an issue](https://github.com/djavan-bertrand/JCVD/issues/new).

-* Improve documentation
-* Use `@RequiresPermission` on the addFence functions of the StorableFenceManager
-* Use Awareness API enums directly
-* Add HeadphonesFence support
-* Improve tests
 * Improve demo